Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: Analyses

-We compare the affordance predictions from our \dataname-Engine with human annotations on 3D-AffordanceNet~\cite{bahl2023affordances} meshes.
-Figure~\ref{fig:affogato-engine} presents a qualitative comparison, where the first and third columns display affordance heatmaps generated by our \dataname-Engine, while the second and fourth columns show human-annotated ground truth from 3D-AffordanceNet.
+We compare the affordance predictions from our annotation pipeline with human annotations on 3D-AffordanceNet~\cite{bahl2023affordances} meshes.
+Figure~\ref{fig:affogato-engine} presents a qualitative comparison, where the first and third columns display affordance heatmaps generated by our annotation pipeline, while the second and fourth columns show human-annotated ground truth from 3D-AffordanceNet.
 The visual comparison demonstrates that our automated pipeline produces affordance heatmap predictions that closely align with human intuition about object affordances.
-This suggests that \dataname-Engine can serve as a reliable substitute for manual annotation, significantly reducing the time and effort required to create large-scale datasets.
+This suggests that our annotation pipeline can serve as a reliable substitute for manual annotation, significantly reducing the time and effort required to create large-scale datasets.